clivemjeffery/henge2/README.md

 I think I've  now found the docs to the MS one.
 Not easy to follow, though.

-Honestly, it looks liek the link at the top has the most accessible approach to doing what I'd like.
+Honestly, it looks like the link at the top has the most accessible approach to doing what I'd like.
 Back to it.

 It works!
 And with a single tenant app, something I never had in Henge Egg.
 There will be some tidying up to do before testing on the school server.